 There are situations and decisions that we are forced to make regardless of what the financial outcome may be.
 We have to take a leap of faith and believe that everything will work out.
 Could we have put ourselves in a better position to lessen the financial blow?
 Sure, there have likely been countless opportunities where I should have taken the same advice that I provide to my own clients but didn’t.
 Life happens and we need to continue to strive to make better decisions while keeping our personal and financial goals within sight.

-I have told close friends who knew about our circumstances that it never ceases to amaze me in how situations like ours have a way of working out.
-And when I listen to other people’s stories, I often here the same statement.
+I have told close friends who knew about our circumstances that it never ceases to amaze me how situations like ours have a way of working out.
+And when I listen to other people’s stories, I often hear the same statement.
 It was about a year ago that my wife and I were faced with another major life decision.
 We put together a well-crafted plan, had actionable steps to take, and most importantly took a leap of faith in believing that everything would work out.

 I am blessed and fortunate to say that everything has worked out today, better than we could have ever planned it.